startereum/start/Technical Specs.md

 **Inspection functions**

-Returns the data about wave: Number of matches, List of matches, List of project tags
+- Returns the data about wave: Number of matches, List of matches, List of project tags

 `getWave(uint256 _waveID)`

-- `_waveID` the ID that represent the wave

-Returns the data about match: participating project tags, ending time of the match, status of the match
+- Returns the data about match: participating project tags, ending time of the match, status of the match

 `getMatch(uint256 _waveID, uint256 _matchID)`

-Returns the status of the match: 0 ended, 1 live
+- Returns the status of the match: 0 ended, 1 live

 `getMatchStatus(uint256 _waveID, uint256 _matchID)`

-Returns the result of the match: tokens staked for both project tags (tokensForTagA, tokensForTagB), Winner tag value
+- Returns the result of the match: tokens staked for both project tags (tokensForTagA, tokensForTagB), Winner tag value

 `getMatchResults(uint256 _waveID, uint256 _matchID)`

-Returns the staked value corresponding to an address in a match: stakedValue
+- Returns the staked value corresponding to an address in a match: stakedValue

 `getStakeFor(uint256 _waveID, uint256 _matchID, address _staker, bytes32 _tag)`

-Returns the reward value corresponding to an address in a match: rewardValue
+- Returns the reward value corresponding to an address in a match: rewardValue

 `getRewardFor(uint256 _waveID, uint256 _matchID, address _staker, bytes32 _tag)`